-The receptionist should ideally then book you an appointment with the GP/Nurse who has requested the Continuity of Care.
+The patient co-ordinator should ideally then book you an appointment with the GP/Nurse who has requested the Continuity of Care.
 Sometimes it may be impossible (e.g. due to sickness or holiday) for one GP/Nurse to see you for your needs.
 However, the GP/Nurse will be able to offer you a team of clinicians who will be familiar with your care requirements to enable ongoing Continuity of Care.

 In many cases, Continuity of Care may only be needed for a particular episode of care but this again can be discussed with the relevant GP/Nurse.